Introduction to R and RStudio

 Loading the WVS Dataset

-Let’s load our actual World Values Survey dataset:
+Let’s load our actual World Values Survey dataset using read_csv function.

 library(tidyverse)